iammertozcan/InchesToApp/README.md

 https://github.com/iammertozcan/InchesToApp.git
 ```
 2. Open the project in your preferred IDE (e.g., Xcode).
-3. Run the `DistCalApp.xcodeproj` file.
+3. Run the `InchesToApp.xcodeproj` file.
 4. Start using the application to convert measurements!

 ## Usage